CyberSwell/Cyber-Cheat-Sheets/BasicMemoryForensics.md

 - Gives list of running processes
   - Process ID (PID) useful for identifying different instances of a process.
   - Parent PID (PPID) useful for determining what processes spawned/launched other processes.

 `pstree`
 - Alternative to pslist, visually shows processes and subprocesses along with their PID and PPID's.

 `psxview`
 - Enumerates potentially hidden processes, could discover processes not found with `pslist` and `pstree`.

+#### Examine Network Connections
+`connscan`
+- Shows active TCP connections, along with associated PID.

+`sockets`
+- Shows list of open sockets (port, IP, and protocol) along with associated PID.

+`netscan`
+- Used for Vista and later OS profiles.

+#### Examine command history
+`cmdscan` and `consoles`
+- Shows history of every command entered through a console shell via two different methods.
+Slightly different information displayed, slightly different format.

+`cmdline`
+- Shows command-line arguments from history.
+May contain useful information, such as paths of executables or files.

+#### Enumerating Files/ Executables
+`filescan`
+- Looks for currently open files

+`shellbags`
+- Can identify files, folders, or executables/installers that have existed, even if deleted.

+`procdump -p {PID} -D {outputDirectory}
+- Dumps a given process into an executable file format

+`memdump -p {PID} -D {outputDirectory}
+- Dumps the memory of a given process into a memory sample format